 - Posters promoting the sale of products or services or otherwise seen as primarily promoting an organization’s business interests will not be accepted.

-Poster Hours: Authors must be present at the Poster Dash workshop and at their posters during the during the opening reception on Sunday evening from 5 pm to 6 pm in the exhibit hall.
+Poster Hours: Authors must be present at the Poster Dash workshop and at their posters during the during the Sunday afternoon networking hour from 3:00 pm to 4:00 pm in the exhibit hall.
 Posters are available for general viewing during regular exhibit hall hours.
-The authors will discuss their work during the Sunday evening reception with the attendees who are circulating among the poster boards.
+The authors will discuss their work during the Sunday afternoon networking hour with attendees who are circulating among the poster boards.
 Authors may find it helpful to prepare a brief introduction that addresses obvious questions that may be posed by the audience and then use the remaining time for more in-depth discussions.

 It is the author’s responsibility to put up and take down the poster when the exhibit hall closes on Monday.
 Posters not removed by the author by 5:00 pm on Monday will be discarded.